-Wildlife conservation is an ongoing effort.
+Wildlife conservation and Protecting Wildlife are ongoing efforts.
 The impact of human development on wildlife and natural processes has been extensively researched, and it clearly shows that many species just can’t keep up or adapt to it.
 It’s easy to forget that we share the environment with countless other species.

 Here are some more compelling reasons why we should protect our wildlife: